kr1stopher/advancedAlgs-/README.txt

 	(7)treeDepth //returns depth of a tree
 	(8) linkedTree (binaryTree myTree) // returns a vector of linked lists, one list for each level in the tree containing all of that levels' nodes
-	(8) isSearch //check to see if a given binary tree is a binary search tree (9) isSubtree (node* top1, node* top2) //checks if the tree starting at top2 is  a subtree of the tree starting at top1
+	(8) isSearch //check to see if a given binary tree is a binary search tree (9) grandpa (node* top, node1, node2) //returns the most recent common ancestor of two given nodes given the top of the tree.
+	(10) isSubtree (node* top1, node* top2) //checks if the tree starting at top2 is  a subtree of the tree starting at top1